-Jeffrey pine is a large tree that requires ample growing space, not only because of its height—one of the Jeffrey pines on the California Big Tree index is 184 feet high, with a trunk circumference of more than 24 feet and a crown spread of 69 feet—but also because of its extensive root system that allows it to adapt to poor soils.
+Jeffrey pine is a large tree that requires ample growing space, not only because of its height—one of the Jeffrey pines on the California Big Tree index is 184 feet high, with a trunk circumference of more than 24 feet and a crown spread of 69 feet—but also because of the extensive root system that allows it to adapt to poor soils.
 The bluish-green, silver, or gray needles are 7 to 11 inches long, and the egg-shaped to cylindrical cones measure 6 to 9 inches long.
 Jeffrey pine can survive in harsh conditions and is an important tree in the lumber industry.
 It makes for a good landscape specimen for very large landscapes, as its lowest branches tend to be quite high above the ground.

 |Botanical Name||Pinus jeffreyi|